riccox/meilisearch-ui/README.md

 > [IMPORTANT] The main branch may be unstable or unavailable during development.
 >
 > Please use release instead of main branch to obtain a stable version app

-## Online use

-There is a live demo 👉 [meilisearch-ui](https://meilisearch-ui.riccox.com), deploy on Vercel.

 ## Features